ramonsmits/EndToEnd/docs/action-plan.md

 - [ ] Document test infrastructure - @dvdstelt
 - [ ] ASB Cleanup @ramon
 - [ ] SQL Cleanup @ramon
-- [ ] Enable Ecryption @hmemcpy
+- [ ] Check outbox graphs not showing v6 results - @williambza
-- [x] Fix graphs that no longer show memory, flip labels on smaller graphs @william
-- [ ] Add seeding duration instead of number of messages @dvdstelt
+- [ ] Add drop down on graphs to filter on results - @williambza

-shared files project?)
 - [ ] Collect results for multiple runs to see stability of tests
    - Feed results back to various transport/persistence owners
 - [ ] Inform @andreas once we feel we are ready to start Stability tests